 Scientists know how the fins of fish transformed into the limbs of tetrapods, but controversies remain about where and how the earliest tetrapods used their limbs.
 And, while many hypotheses have been proposed, very few studies have rigorously tested them using the fossil record.

-In a paper published on January 22, 2021, in Science Advances an international team of researchers examined three-dimensional digital models of the bones, joints, and muscles of the fins and limbs of two extinct early tetrapods and a closely related fossil fish to reveal how function of the forelimb changed as fins evolved into limbs.
-The research led by Julia Molnar, Assistant Professor at New York Institute of Technology College of Osteopathic Medicine and Stephanie Pierce, Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology at Harvard University, discovered three distinct functional stages in the transition from fins to limbs, and that these early tetrapods had a very distinct pattern of muscle leverage that didn’t look like a fish fin or modern tetrapod limbs.
+In a paper published on January 22, 2021, in Science Advances an international team of researchers examined three-dimensional digital models of the bones, joints, and muscles of the fins and limbs of two extinct early tetrapods and a closely related fossil fish to reveal how the function of the forelimb changed as fins evolved into limbs.
+The research led by Julia Molnar, Assistant Professor at New York Institute of Technology College of Osteopathic Medicine, and Stephanie Pierce, Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology at Harvard University, discovered three distinct functional stages in the transition from fins to limbs, and that these early tetrapods had a very distinct pattern of muscle leverage that didn’t look like a fish fin or modern tetrapod limbs.

 Virtual skeleton of the early tetrapod Pederpes from micro-CT scanned fossil and musculoskeletal reconstruction of its forelimb.
 Credit: Copyright 2021, Julia Molnar